ZarnackGroup/racoon_clip/README.md

 ## Documentation and Tutorial

-You can find a tutorial and all options and a details description of the performed steps at [documentation](https://racoon-clip.readthedocs.io/en/latest/).
+You can find a tutorial and all options and a details description of the performed steps in this [documentation](https://racoon-clip.readthedocs.io/en/latest/).

 ## Citing racoon_clip